International Scholar Fee

-Concurrent with the growth in the international student population, William & Mary has experienced significant growth in its international scholar population as programs and departments have increased the number of visiting scholars they invite.
+During the past decade, William & Mary has experienced significant growth in its international scholar population as programs and departments have increased the number of visiting scholars they invite.
 This welcomed development has provided opportunities for hundreds of visiting scholars to come to W&M to pursue their research.
 At the same time, it naturally increases the demand for services to support them and their families.

-International Scholar Fee: A one time fee of $300 is charged as part of the J1 visa document request process in iStart.
-If the scholar needs J2 visa sponsorship for a spouse and/or children, $75 will be charged per dependent.
+International Visiting Scholar Fee: A one time fee of $350 is charged as part of the J-1 visa document request process in iStart.
+If the scholar needs J-2 visa sponsorship for a spouse and/or children, $75 will be charged per dependent.

 Revenues from the fees are used to manage visa compliance, support, and specialized services for the international scholar community.
-In addition to the fact that federal regulations require that the university provide adequate staffing and services in this area (and we are required to report on this each year), it is important that we appropriately support our international scholars community.
+In addition, federal regulations require that the university provide adequate staffing and services in this area (and we are required to submit a report every year) and thus it is important that we appropriately support our international scholars community.

-- Operational support: Staffing and technological infrastructure (i.e. visa compliance software license) to better serve the growing international scholar community.
+- Operational and Technological: Staffing and technological infrastructure (e.g., iStart software for immigration data compliance) to better serve the growing international community and fulfilling federal compliance requirements.

-- Orientation: Provide support services for new international scholars and their families to acquaint them with W&M and the Williamsburg community and to facilitate the transition and adjustment to life in the United States.
+- Orientation: Provide support services for new international scholars and their families to acquaint them with the W&M, Williamsburg and Gloucester communities and to facilitate the transition and adjustment to life in the U.S.

 - Crisis and Risk management: Crisis management and support for scholars.

-- Cultural and Social Programming: Opportunities for cultural, social, and educational program
+- Cultural and Social Programming: Opportunities for cultural, social, and educational programs.

 - International Families: Providing support services and programs to the spouses, partners, and children of our scholars.